testsigmahq/testsigma-docs/src/pages/docs/agent/force-delete.md

 ---
 title: "Force Delete Testsigma Agent Manually"
-metadesc: "How to delete Testsigma Agent manually."
+metadesc: "This article discusses in Detail on how to locate Testsigma Agent Configuration file and how to stop/delete Testsigma Agent manually."
 noindex: false
 order: 11.8
 page_id: "Force Delete Testsigma Agent Manually"